ADD-Faun/Climbers/README.md

 ## Testing

 Widnes Climbers was built for mobile screen sizes and then tested to see how it expands to fill a window with every meaningful change.
-This was done by dragging a browser window to see the changes happen.
+This was done using the inspect feature mostly

 It was important the navigation is always accessible on every screen size.

+The presentation of text on pages was found to be difficult to read.
+This was fixed by making text boxes bigger and away from images to make reading easier.

+The background was found to be too distracting in testing & was made to have a higher opacity.

 The footer was found to overlap content or cover the entire page.
 This was fixed with code from developer.mozilla.org (see credits, 'Footer-credit')